MamaIceBear/CMPM163Labs/README.md

 For the skybox, I downloaded a free asset from the unity store called "Cope!
 Free Skybox Pack" and applied the material within the renderer settings.
 I chose the mountain background from the pack because I thought it looked very beautiful.

 SCREENSHOT OF WHOLE SCENE:
+Here is the scene shot with my material object, my two textured objects, my 4 different light sources color-coded, and my new skybox.

 ![](images/Unity.png)